-Family stunts disabled daughter’s growth to expand her world
+Family stunts disabled daughter’s growth

 Bali, Indonesia — Charley Hooper is so disabled that her mother considers her “unabled.”

 At 10, she cannot speak, walk or see anything beyond light and dark and perhaps the shadowy shape of a face held inches away.
 As she grew bigger, her parents feared she would eventually become too heavy to take anywhere.

 So Jenn and Mark Hooper came up with a radical solution.
 The New Zealand couple gave their daughter hormones to stop her growth.
 Then they had doctors remove her womb to spare her the pain of menstruation.
 Charley is now around 4 foot 3 and 53 pounds, and will remain so for the rest of her life.